pooky-labs/smart-contracts/docs/PookyBall.md

 Sets the random entropy of the Pooky Ball with id {tokenId}.

-\_Requirements:
+_Requirements:

-- Only POOKY role can increase Pooky Balls levels.
+- Only POOKY_CONTRACT role can increase Pooky Balls levels.
 - Ball {tokenId} should exist (minted and not burned).
-- Previous entropy should be zero.\_
+- Previous entropy should be zero._

 ### changePXP